 - (a) Liable to interception and hence insecure.
-Has relatively greater security than net radio, depending upon the siting and direction of the beams. - (b) Liable to interference from enemy jamming although not as much as in the case of net radio. - (c) Terrain between stations must be reasonably suitable to get a 'quasi optical path', this presents difficulty in siting. - (d) Location of terminal and intermediate stations may not suit tactical layout and may, therefore, create additional protection requirements. - (e) It cannot work on the move. - (f) Slightly more expensive in menand material thaninthe case of netradio. - (g) Needs critical siting.
+Has relatively greater security than net radio, depending upon the sitting and direction of the beams. - (b) Liable to interference from enemy jamming although not as much as in the case of net radio. - (c) Terrain between stations must be reasonably suitable to get a 'quasi optical path', this presents difficulty in sitting. - (d) Location of terminal and intermediate stations may not suit tactical layout and may, therefore, create additional protection requirements. - (e) It cannot work on the move. - (f) Slightly more expensive in men and material than in the case of net radio. - (g) Needs critical sitting.

 19. Communication has made a remarkable impact in our life and changed it many folds.
 Both the line and the radio communication have provided us with several advantages to make our life more comfortable.
 Telecommunications has greatly altered communication by providing new media for long distance communication.
-Therefore, it is important for one to understand the nuances of the communication set up.
+Therefore, it is important for one to understand the nuances of the communication set u

-CHARACTERISTICS OF WIRELESS TECHNOLOGY (MOBILE, WI-FI ETC.)
+LESSON PLAN : C-2 CHARACTERISTICS OF WIRELESS TECHNOLOGY (MOBILE, WI-FI ETC.)